99 Nationalities & Country Names In French: +Gender & Capitalization Rules

 *How do you know if the gender of a country name in French is masculine or feminine?

-*When do you capitalize country names in French?
+*And when do you capitalize languages, nationalities, and country names in French?

 It's actually pretty easy!